Skip to main content

 Show the process.
 The kitchen at 5 AM.
 The workshop covered in sawdust.
 The stylist's chair mid-transformation.
 The warehouse with orders stacked to the ceiling.

-This is your unfair advantage over every big brand on the platform.
-Coca-Cola cannot show you their factory floor.
-Nike cannot show you someone hand-stitching a shoe.
-But you can show your entire operation, and it builds trust in a way that polished marketing physically cannot replicate.
+This is your unfair advantage over every big brand.
+Coca-Cola can't show you their factory floor.
+Nike can't show you someone hand-stitching a shoe.
+You can show your whole operation, and it builds trust polished marketing can't replicate.
+A 15-second Reel of someone decorating a cake beats a perfectly lit product photo nearly every time.
+The Reels algorithm favors authentic, face-forward content, but mostly humans just prefer what feels real.

 Customer results and social proof

+Nothing sells like someone else saying you're worth the money.
 Before-and-after photos (with permission).
-Customer reviews screenshotted and posted as a carousel.
-Video testimonials recorded on a customer's phone.
+Reviews screenshotted into a carousel.
+Video testimonials shot on a customer's phone.
 Reposting stories where customers tag you.
-BrightLocal's consumer survey found that 87% of consumers read online reviews for local businesses.
-Instagram testimonials function the same way, but with visuals attached - which makes them even more persuasive.
+BrightLocal's consumer survey found 87% of consumers read online reviews for local businesses, and Instagram testimonials work the same way with visuals attached.
+The gym that posts a client's transformation with a genuine quote beats the one posting a "Join now!" graphic every time.
+The carousel format works well here because you can tell the story across slides.

 Educational content about your niche

-Educational content does two things at once.
-It positions you as the expert in your space.
-And it gives people a reason to follow you before they need to buy.
-When they do need a plumber, a stylist, a baker, a trainer - you're already the person they think of.
+Educational content does two jobs.
+It positions you as the expert, and it gives people a reason to follow before they need to buy.
+When they do need a plumber or a stylist, you're already the name they think of.
+This is where caption writing earns its keep: the visual hooks them, the caption teaches them, and that combination earns the saves and shares the algorithm weights most.

-Five Instagram features that are basically free marketing
+Five features that are basically free marketing

 DMs are your sales channel